AMS dating groundwater

 Should you suspect that the water may in any way have elevated 14C activities above peak Bomb Carbon levels (~200 pMC / 2.0 F14C), DO NOT send the samples for testing.
 Water samples that produce activities above 200 pMC will incur extensive costs related to any cleanup necessary, equipment replacement and duplicate analyses required for other samples.
 These costs could easily run into the tens of thousands of dollars, which will be CHARGED to you as the SUBMITTER.

-We cannot accept seawater samples that have been treated with mercuric chloride (HgCl2) or sodium azide (NaN3) because we do not have the disposal capabilities for these toxic substances.
+We cannot accept water samples that have been treated with mercuric chloride (HgCl2) or sodium azide (NaN3) because we do not have the disposal capabilities for these toxic substances.

 We no longer accept samples that have NaOH or other alkali chemicals added to the sample.
 This was a necessary step for the SrCO3 / BaCO3 precipitation method, but it is not compatible with the gas strip method used by our laboratory.